 Once and for all, you can find solace in knowing that people are downright whack.
 Moreover, you can feel relief in realizing that everyone is capable of shortcomings that aren’t your job to fix.

-Your job, therefore, becomes to marvel in the fact that humans are funny, to not be dragged down by how others act, and to move forward with your life.
+Your job, therefore, becomes to marvel in the fact that humans are funny, to not be dragged down by how others act, and to continue to walk forward in your own life.

 So instead of getting mad when others disrespect you, remember, humans are funny.